How to Draw a Rocket Ship in 5 Steps

 Step 4: Draw the CockPit

 Time to add a cockpit to our rocket ship drawing.
-A circle makes a really good cockpit if you ask me.
+A circle (or sphere) makes a really good cockpit if you ask me.
 I also added a line to the front of the rocket ship at this point.
 It makes it look fancy.

 Step 5: Draw the Details